Human Truths

 Semiotics taught me how to read what sits beneath the surface.

-Meaning reduced to whatever a machine could infer.
+What remained was whatever a machine could most easily infer.

 Adam Martin, Yorkshire, Winter 2026